vresque/esque/README.md

 - Bitflags is used to replace the C bitfields.
 This is a neccessary dependency.
 It is used in thousands of projects all over the world.
 I consider this a completely safe crate.
 - Spin is a replacement for Rust's `std::sync::{Mutex,...}`.
 This is an incredibly helpful crate that is used in nearly all major osdev projects.
 This crate *might* be dropped in the future.

+## Doesn't rust produce huge binaries?

+While it may produce bigger binaries then, let's say, C, it still produces small ones after stripping.
+The current kernel is just ~300K in size, which is acceptable to me.
+The bootloader is about 270K big, due to its huge 'uefi' dependency.

 ## Philosophy
 Esque is a Windows-NT-esque and Minix-esque operating system.